its-chris-ok/odin-recipes/README.md

 # odin-recipes
-This website lists some of my favorite recipes.
-It demonstrates familiarity with (very) basic HTML, including ordered/unordered lists, links, photos, headings, paragraphs, and proper use of accessability tags.
+This website lists some of my favorite falltime.
+It demonstrates familiarity with (very) basic HTML, including ordered/unordered lists, links, photos, headings, paragraphs, and proper use of accessability attributes.

-Also learned to create template for repetitive pages!
+Also learned to create a template file for repetitive pages!